zhiweiyin318/deploy-aks/README.md

 ## Install MCE via OLM
 1. Create ns `multicluster-engine`, fill your `dockerconfigjson` to the image pull secret `multicluster-engine/prerequisites/image-pull-secret.yaml` and create image pull secret in the `multicluster-engine` ns.

+The images are from `quay.io` and `quay.io:443 ` in the MCE catalogSource.

 ```
 kubectl apply -k multicluster-engine/prerequisites/